How you can make a Difference

 More and more often we are contacted by people who are concerned about the plight of asylum seekers in Australia and the world's millions of displaced people.
 There is a lot of human tragedy in the world.
 The question is: how can I make a positive difference?
 What can any one person honestly do when the issues are so big?

 They are big.
 Way too large for one person or even one organisation alone.
 The good news is that we are not alone.
-Simple and seemingly modest actions made by each of us can change minds and policies — and as small positive steps bring incremental progress, collectively these small acts enact great change.
+Simple and seemingly modest actions made by each of us can change minds and policies: small positive steps bring incremental progress, and collectively these small acts enact great change.
 It's about believing in our own agency.
 Each contribution of time, money or advocacy makes a significant difference.
 That is the truth about activism.
 Just one human life helped is a victory.
-You don’t have to put your life on hold either, or sacrifice the things you care about.
+You don’t have to put your life on hold either, or sacrifice time or the things you care about.
 Not at all.
 There are so many ways to to get involved and incorporate all this into your life as you know it.

 In an era when our leaders are failing us in promoting positive social change, remaining silent is no longer a neutral position.
 We believe that the first and most crucial step of advocacy is engaging in the simple act of conversation (see box).

 In addition, here are a few ideas and top resources that we’ve gathered from experts and the organisations we love.
 Some are small, others require more time.
-All contribute towards creating a better world for all of us.
+All contribute towards creating a stronger, more cohesive and powerful global society.

 Write to the Australian Prime Minister.
 Click here.